-Year 1 As above plus: I can use common words and phrases relating to the passing of time.
+Year 1 As above plus: As above plus.
+I can use common words and phrases relating to the passing of time.
 I can sequence events and recount changes within living memory.
 I can ask and answer questions about the past.
 I can sort historical objects from 'then' and 'now'.
-I can describe some simple similarities and differences between man made objects.
+I can describe some simple similarities and differences between artefacts.
 I can understand key features of events.
 I can identify some similarities and differences between ways of life in different periods.
 Year 2 As above plus: I can show an awareness of the past, using common words and phrases relating to the passing of time.
 I can describe where people and events fit within a timeline and identify similarities and differences between ways of life in different periods.
 I can ask and answer questions, choosing and using parts of stories and other sources to show understanding of key features of events.
 I can show understanding of some of the ways in which we find out about the past and identify different ways in which it is represented.
 I can describe changes within living memory and aspects of change in national life.
-I can describe events beyond living memory that are significant nationally or globally.
 I can speak about how I have found out about the past.
 I can discuss the lives of significant individuals in the past who have contributed to national and international achievements and use some to compare aspects of the in different periods, e.g. Neil Armstrong.
-Year 4 As above plus: I can use an increasing range of common words and phrases relating to the passing of time.
+Year 3 Year 4 As above plus: I can use an increasing range of common words and phrases relating to the passing of time.
 I can describe key events using historical vocabulary.
 I can use sources of information to answer questions about the past.
 I can use resources to find out about aspects of life in the past.
 I can explain what I have learned in an organised and structured way.
-As above plus: Year 5 I can place some historical periods in a chronological framework.
+As above plus: As above plus: I can place some historical periods in a chronological framework.
 I can use historic terms related to the period of study.
 I can use sources of information in ways that go beyond simple observations to answer questions about the past.
 I can use a variety of resources to find out about aspects of life in the past.
 I can understand that sources can contradict each other.
 I can explain what I have learned in an organised and structured way, using appropriate terminology.

-As above plus:
+Year 5 As above plus: I can use dates to order and place events on a timeline.
 I can compare sources of information about different times in the past.
 I can make comparisons between aspects of periods of history and the present day.
 I can understand that the type of information available depends on the period of time studied.
 I can evaluate the usefulness of a variety of sources.
 I can present findings and communicate my knowledge and understanding in different ways.
 I can provide an account of a historical event based on more than one source.
+I can give some reasons for some important historical events.
 Year 6 As above plus: I can address and ask historically valid questions about change, cause, similarity and difference and significance.
 I can construct informed responses that involve thoughtful selection and organization of relevant historical information.
 I can understand how our knowledge of the past is constructed from a range of sources.
 I can confidently use a variety of sources for independent research.
 I can describe a chronologically secure knowledge and understanding of British, local and world history.
 I can note connections, contrasts and trends over time.